Self Advocacy Sydney offers a range of services to support people with disability. Read below to see which service is right for your referral.

-Individual Advocacy supports people with any type of disability who want assistance from an advocate to take action on their behalf and in their best interests.
+Individual Advocacy supports people with any type of disability who want help.
+An advocate will help take action on behalf of a client and work in their best interests.
+This can be:

-- Providing information and advice so that the person with disability can advocate for themselves.
+- Providing information and advice so the person with disability can advocate for themselves.

 - Supporting the person with disability to be heard when having difficulty with a service, business, person or government department.